thephpleague/period/api.md

 ## Period properties

-Learn more about how this all works in the [Basic Usage](/api/basic-usage/) section.
+Learn more about how this all works in the [Properties](/api/properties/) section.

 ~~~php
 $period->getStart(); //the starting inclusive endpoint as a DateTime object